We all want to save time—especially when it involves communication between alumni.

 Direct message him.

-By allowing you to deliver messages quicker than a text message through means that are private, direct, and facilitate mass communication, Slack will help you save hours of your life passing messages back and forth between multiple parties—and all one complete platform.
+By allowing you to deliver messages quicker than a text message through means that are private, direct, and facilitate mass communication, Slack will help you save hours of your life passing messages back and forth between multiple parties—and all in one complete platform.

 2. Hootsuite (Tweet scheduling)